Annielytix/008-DatabricksIntroML/README.md

 0a.
 Start by following the [Setup Guide](Student/Guides/Challenge0-SetupGuide.docx) to prepare your Azure environment.
 (Administrators or others facilitating workshop at a later time can use the https://aka.ms/administrationForDatabricksWorkshops.dbc to set up Azure Databricks clusters for attendees.

 0b.
-Download the [Challenge Files](Student/Resources/Databricks_Challenges_updated.zip) from this repo or fork this repository to your own.
+Download the [Challenge Files](Host/Resources/Databricks_Challenges_updated.zip) *Not for student of Ready* from this repo or fork this repository to your own.
 After you successfully complete both steps listed as 0a and 0b, please complete the challenges in the following in order:

 1. [Challenge 1 - Getting Started with Spark](Student/Guides/Challenge1-GettingStartedwithSpark.docx) In this challenge, you'll learn how to provision a Spark cluster in an Azure Databricks workspace, followed by interacting with the data using Python or Scala.